Primitive data type: Floating-point numbers

 A floating-point number represents a limited-precision rational number that may have a fractional part.
 These numbers are stored internally in a format equivalent to scientific notation, typically in binary but sometimes in decimal.
 Because floating-point numbers have limited precision, only a subset of real or rational numbers are exactly representable; other numbers can be represented only approximately.
-Many languages have both a single precision (often called "float") and a double precision type (often called "double").
+Many languages have both a single-precision (often called float) and a double-precision type (often called double).

 Booleans

-A boolean type, typically denoted "bool" or "boolean", is typically a logical type that can have either the value "true" or the value "false".
-Although only one bit is necessary to accommodate the value set "true" and "false", programming languages typically implement boolean types as one or more bytes.
+A Boolean type, typically denoted bool or boolean, is typically a logical type that can have either the value true or the value false.
+Although only one bit is necessary to accommodate the value set true and false, programming languages typically implement Boolean types as one or more bytes.

-Many languages (e.g. Java, Pascal and Ada) implement booleans adhering to the concept of boolean as a distinct logical type.
-Some languages, though, may implicitly convert booleans to numeric types at times to give extended semantics to booleans and boolean expressions or to achieve backwards compatibility with earlier versions of the language.
-For example, early versions of the C programming language that followed ANSI C and its former standards did not have a dedicated boolean type.
-Instead, numeric values of zero are interpreted as "false", and any other value is interpreted as "true".
-The newer C99 added a distinct boolean type that can be included with stdbool.h, and C++ supports bool as a built-in type and "true" and "false" as reserved words.
+Many languages (e.g. Java, Pascal and Ada) implement Booleans adhering to the concept of Boolean as a distinct logical type.
+Some languages, though, may implicitly convert Booleans to numeric types at times to give extended semantics to Booleans and Boolean expressions or to achieve backwards compatibility with earlier versions of the language.
+For example, early versions of the C programming language that followed ANSI C and its former standards did not have a dedicated Boolean type.
+Instead, numeric values of zero are interpreted as false, and any other value is interpreted as true.
+The newer C99 added a distinct Boolean type _Bool (later moved to bool as well as the keywords true and false with C23), and C++ supports bool as a built-in type and true and false as reserved words.

+Specific languages

+C and C++ basic types

+In C and C++, there are minimally four types, char, int, float, and double, but the qualifiers short, long, signed, and unsigned mean that C contains numerous target-dependent integer and floating-point primitive types.
+C99 allowed the modifier long to be used twice in combination with int (e.g. long long int).
+Similarly, signed and unsigned can be used as modifiers for integral types.
+C23 introduced the bool type as a core data type, while it was always a core data type of C++.
+C++ also features a std::byte type (similar to Java).

+C and C++ also contain size_t, intptr_t and other integer types, for things like indexing arrays and collections.
+These are not distinct data types, but often aliases and are system-defined.
+These are perhaps similar to Rust usize and isize.

+Java

+The basic types of Java are similar to that of C. The Java virtual machine's set of primitive data types consists of: